nikitakapitan/transformers/README.rst

 Now you have trained weights on you Google Drive 🤗

-2. Laucn translation on validation dataset.
+2. Translate your own German sentence!
 -----

 - Go to https://colab.research.google.com/